Efficient Asynchronous Byzantine Agreement without Private Setups: Warm-up: AVSS and Weaker Core Set from PKI

-As briefly mentioned, asynchronous verifiable secret sharing ($\AVSS$) is an important building block used by us for more efficient common coin and leader election.
-This section presents the first $\AVSS$ protocol that attains only $\bigO(\lambda n^2)$ communicated bits without relying on private setup.
-Somewhat surprisingly, the design is extremely simple, and it can be readily instantiated in the asynchronous message-passing model with the bulletin PKI assumption.
-More formally, it guarantees all the properties of the classic $\AVSS$ notion defined by Canetti and Rabin in 1993 \cite{canetti1993fast} as follows:
+Instead of varieties of strengthened $\AVSS$es, we focus on the hereinbelow classic $\AVSS$ notion defined by Canetti and Rabin in 1993 \cite{canetti1993fast}.

-\begin{definition} [Asynchronous Verifiable Secret Sharing] We say $(\sssh,\ssrec)$ realize $\AVSS$, if the tuple of algorithms satisfy the following syntax and properties.
+\begin{definition} [Asynchronous Verifiable Secret Sharing \cite{canetti1993fast}] An $\AVSS$ consisting of a tuple of protocols $(\sssh,\ssrec)$ can be defined as follows.

 {\textsc{Syntax}}.
-For each $\sssh$ instance with a session identifier $\ID$, every party takes as input the system's public knowledge (i.e., $\lambda$ and all public keys) and its own private keys (and there is also a designated party called dealer $\node_D$ that takes an additional input $m$ called secret), and outputs a string (i.e., a secret share of $\node_D$'s input) at the end of the execution.
-For each $\ssrec$ instance with a session identifier $\ID$, each party would input the output from the corresponding $\sssh$ instance, and would collectively reconstruct the shared secret.
+In each $\sssh$ instance with a session identifier $\ID$, a designated dealer $\node_D$ inputs a secret and each party outputs a string (e.g., a share of the input secret).
+In the corresponding $\ssrec$ instance, the parties input their outputs of $\sssh$ to collectively reconstruct the shared secret.